Clyde N. Wilson: Early life and education

-Clyde Norman Wilson was born on June 11, 1941 in Greensboro, North Carolina, where he was raised.
+Clyde Norman Wilson was born on June 11, 1941, in Greensboro, North Carolina, where he was raised.
 His father, Clyde Sr., a fireman, was a leader in the state Firefighters Union and was chosen to train and command the first African-American fire company in Greensboro.
 Clyde Jr. was editor of the Greensboro High School newspaper in his senior year, receiving a special commendation from the Columbia University Scholastic Press Association for editorial writing.
 During that year, 1958–1959, the high school was the first in North Carolina to be integrated.

 Wilson graduated BA from the University of North Carolina at Chapel Hill in 1963, proceeding to an MA in 1964.
-While still a student he published journalism in the Greensboro Daily News, the Greensboro Record, the Winston-Salem Journal, and the Chapel Hill Weekly, and wrote a regular column for the campus Daily Tar Heel.
+While a student he worked for the Greensboro Daily News, The Greensboro Record, the Winston-Salem Journal, and the Chapel Hill Weekly, and wrote a regular column for the campus Daily Tar Heel.
 From 1964 he spent several years as a reporter for the Richmond News Leader and the Charlotte News, covering police, courts, and other matters.

 In 1971 Wilson took a PhD in History from the University of North Carolina.
 As a post-graduate student he published articles in historical journals such as The North Carolina Historical Review and Civil War Times, and in opinion journals like Modern Age, Intercollegiate Review, and National Review.